 Smarter auto refactoring

-VS has been able to do some auto refactoring (á la e g Resharper) for a couple of version, but Microsoft has kicked it up a notch in VS 2019.
+VS has been able to do some auto refactoring (á la e g Resharper) for a couple of versions, but Microsoft has kicked it up a notch in VS 2019.
 Place your marker at any code block and press “ctrl + .”.
 You will now be presented with a number of refactoring suggestions where applicable.

 Data breakpoints for C#